joshcalafell/JS-Interviews/code-challenges/challenge02.md

 console.log( getSwapCount(list) );
 ```

-> Write the code for the function below...
+> Write the code for the function below.

 ```javascript
 function getSwapCount(list) {